teach-afp/www/input/lecture8.md

   (MyExceptT m) >>= k = MyExceptT $ ... ```

   The bind needs to check if the computation `m` produces a value or an error.
-  To observe the value that `m` produces, we have no other choice than run it and extract the resulting value -- recall that we consider `m` as a black-box.
+  To observe the value that `m` produces, we have no other choice than to run it and extract the resulting value — recall that we consider `m` as a black-box.
 For that, we use the `(>>=)` from the underlying monad.

   ```haskell